MrMicrowaveOven/AlgorithmsCurriculum/README.md

 ## W11D1
 SF:
 * Add 15 companies to your Job Search Roadmap
 * If you haven't already, see App Academy's list of [Interview Questions][interview-questions].
 These questions have been collected from real interviews.
+Spend a couple hours studying this list.
 * Begin [pairboarding][pair-boarding-index].
 You will pairboard every day from now until the end of a/A.
   * Set up any whiteboards and find markers around the office.
   * Pair assignments will be sent each day by email.
 If your pair is not present, approach the admin desk and ask what other students are in need of a pair.